Francis J. Kane

-Francis Joseph Kane (born October 30, 1942) is an American prelate of the Roman Catholic Church.
+Francis Joseph Kane (born October 30, 1942) is an American prelate of the Catholic Church.
 Kane served as an auxiliary bishop of the Archdiocese of Chicago in Illinois from 2003 to 2018.

 Biography

 Early life and education

 Born on October 30, 1942, in Chicago, Illinois, Francis Kane attended Our Lady of Peace Elementary School and graduated from Archbishop Quigley Preparatory Seminary in Chicago in 1961.
 He then earned a Bachelor of Arts degree from Niles College in Chicago in 1963, and a Bachelor of Sacred Theology degree from St. Mary of the Lake Seminary in Mundelein, Illinois, in 1969.

 Ordination and ministry

 Kane was ordained to the priesthood by Cardinal John Cody at St. Mary of the Lake Seminary on May 14, 1969.
-He then served as associate pastor at St. John Fisher Parish in Chicago until 1975, and was also named associate director of the Center for Pastoral Ministry in 1973.
+He then served as associate pastor at St. John Fisher Parish in Chicago until 1975, and was also named associate director of the archdiocesan Center for Pastoral Ministry in 1973.

 Kane served as associate pastor at St. Nicholas of Tolentine Parish in Chicago from 1975 to 1979, and director of the Office for the Ministry of Peace and Justice (1979-1985) and director of the Office of Evangelization and Christian Life (1983-1993).
 Kane was director of Catholic Relief Services from 1982 to 1987.
 From 1993 to his appointment as auxiliary bishop in 2003, Kane served as pastor of St. Joseph Parish in Wilmette, Illinois.
 He also became dean of Deanery A in 1999, serving until 2003.